Why Extracurricular/P6 Activities?

 - If a student is selected for a school sports team, information is posted on the board outside the Confidence office in the Pavilion.
 Students are responsible for informing their parents of the details.

 These are an ever-expanding group of clubs are linked to development of SMSC (spiritual, moral, social and cultural development).
-For example we have Debate Club held at lunch time, all year groups and anyone interested in having a debate, arguing a key current affairs issue or developing their public speaking skills.
-Beginners and practiced speaks welcome!
+For example, we have Debate Club held at lunchtime, all year groups and anyone interested in having a debate, arguing a key current affairs issue or developing their public speaking skills.
+Beginners and practised speaks welcome!
 Chess Club is open to everyone from complete beginners to experienced players and the UNICEF Ambassadors Club is open to all year groups to work on projects to promote the UN Convention on the Rights of the Child.

 Independent Study in the Learning Zone:

-The Learning Zone is open every afternoon until 4:15pm; a quiet space available for students in all year groups to work on pre-planned and specified homework independently.
+The Learning Zone is a quiet space available for students in all year groups to work on pre-planned and specified homework independently.
 Students will be asked to sign in and name which homework they are working on.
 Students are also welcome to use the space to read alone.
 Please note this session is an academic study session so noise and communication will be kept to a minimum.